VxMxPx/mysli/packages/mysli/web/assets/doc/README.md

 ./dot assets -wb vendor/package
 ```

-You can change default paths, either through command line (see help), so to
+You can change default paths, either through command line (see help), and
-define new segment in `mysli.pkg.ym`, with following content:
+define a new segment in `mysli.pkg.ym`, with following content:

 ```yaml
 assets: